 This is a decentralised competition aimed at encouraging cross country flying from club sites, particularly by pilots new to cross country flying.
 It is a distance event extending over the season and is run in two divisions; one for flights originating in the North Island and one for flights originating in the South Island.
-Any NZ resident glider pilot with a GNZ XCP certificate may enter the contest provided that, on the first day of the contest, no more than 10 years have elapsed since their XCP was awarded and they have not flown a ratified (or subsequently ratified) Gold distance flight.
-The rules for this championship may be found on the GNZ web site at http://gliding.co.nz/pilots/sailplane-racing/other-competitions/.
+Any NZ resident glider pilot with a GNZ XCP certificate may enter the contest provided that, on the first day of the contest, no more than 10 years have elapsed since their XCP (or QGP) was awarded and they have not flown a ratified (or subsequently ratified) Gold distance flight.
+The full rules for this championship may be found on the GNZ web site - navigate from the Home page to FOR PILOTS>Sailplane Racing>Other Competitions.

-8. Gliding New Zealand First Competition Award
+9. Giding New Zealand First Competition Award

 This award is intended to encourage and support early cross-country pilots in their first competition.
 It is awarded to pilots on achievement of a Silver distance flight, provided they have not previously flown in a gliding competition.
-The award takes the form of a rebate of the entry fee for a New Zealand regional gliding championships, plus a contribution towards competition launch fees at that event.
+The award takes the form of a rebate of the entry fee for a GNZ sanctioned gliding championships, plus a contribution towards competition launch fees at that event.